chuzarski/csi3660-project-related/NOTES.md

 The owning group of `/var/www/` was changed recursively to 'admin' along with the permissions 'rwxrwxr-x' therefore, all users in the admin group have full permissions in the
 `/var/www/` folder.

+## Logging

+Logging with the backup script is conducted through rsyslog.
+/etc/rsyslog.conf has an entry for the 'local7' facility which will log messages to /var/log/backups.log

+SO: All backup logs are in /var/log/backups.log